 Travel Tip - Homeland Security Real ID Program Update

-Starting in 2018 the rules change for what airline passengers can use as acceptable forms of identification.
-Fortunately non-compliant states have received an extension through October 10, 2018 which means travelers from those states can still use driver’s licenses for identification, at least for now.
+Fortunately, non-compliant states have received an extension through October 10, 2018 which means travelers from those states can still use driver’s licenses for identification, at least for now.

 Once the program is in full effect travelers will need to show a passport, a state-issued Enhanced Driver’s License (EDL) or another TSA approved form of ID to board a domestic aircraft.
 If you do not comply you will not be permitted through security.
 Connecticut is compliant with the REAL ID Act.
 The Department of Homeland Security Real ID Act sets minimum security standards and prohibits Federal agencies from accepting driver’s licenses and ID cards from states that do not currently meet those standards.